A Large Scale Benchmark and an Inclusion-Based Algorithm for Continuous Collision Detection: Method

 Finally, from the assumption~\eqref{eq:codomain} it follows that

 \end{proof} Using the estimate of the width of $I_t, I_u, I_v$ we split the dimension that leads to the largest estimated dimension in the range of $F$ (line~\ref{ll:split-algo}).

 \paragraph{Fixed Runtime or Fixed Accuracy.} To ensure a bounded runtime, which is very useful in many simulation applications, we stop the algorithm after an user-controlled number of checks $m_I$.
 To ensure that our algorithm always returns a \emph{conservative} time of impact we record the first colliding interval $I_f$ of every level (line~\ref{ll:first-box}).
-When the maximum number of check is reached we can safely return the latest recorded interval $I_f$ (line~\ref{ll:stop-max-iter}) (Figure~\ref{fig:toi-problem}, right).
-We note that our algorithm will not respect the user specified accuracy when it terminates early: if a constant accuracy is required by applications, this additional termination criteria could be disabled, obtaining an algorithm with guaranteed accuracy but sacrificing the bound on the maximal running time.
+When the maximum number of check is reached we can safely return the latest recorded interval $I_f$ (line~\ref{ll:stop-max-iter}) (Figure~\ref{fig:toi-problem-right}).
+We note that our algorithm will not respect the user specified accuracy when it terminates early: if a constant accuracy is required by applications, this additional termination criteria could be disabled, obtaining an algorithm with guaranteed accuracy but sacrificing the bound on the maximal running time. \review{Note that without the termination criteria $m_I$, it is possible (while rare in our experiments) that the algorithm will take a long time to terminate, or run out of memory due to storing the potentially large list of candidate intervals $L$.}